 So avoid going into a production without knowing how much you want to lose.
 And remember that ROI shouldn’t’ necessarily just mean making a profit.
 It may include passion for projects, supporting noble artistic pursuits, tax incentives or deductions, attractive benefits of attending red carpet events, obtaining a producer credit, or attending festivals.

-In this brief guide, we’ll provide a good overview of what it looks like to invest in movies.
+In this brief guide, we’ll provide a good overview of what it looks like to invest in movies and how investing in the film industry can work.
 We’ll also demonstrate how we generate income from films whilst also showcasing our top filmmaking projects that seek investment.

 Calculating Independent Film Return on Investment

 A professional filmmaker can provide you with information on your expectations about how much money you would spend on your movie and who you are aiming it at.
 Some filmmakers say pitching a script outside movies is an investment.